Gabjure/GABIBOT/Chatbot.md

   **2. Self-learning C.bots**:

-  These bots are more efficient than rule-based bots because they rely on Artificial Intelligence (AI) and Machine Learning (ML).
+  These bots are more efficient than rule-based bots because they rely on Artificial Intelligence (AI) and Machine Learning (ML). <br>
   There are two types of Self-learning C.bots:

    2.1 Retrieval Based Chatbots: